jjmontesl/cubetl/README.md

     # Run cubes server (in background with &)
     slicer serve mydb.cubes-config.ini &

-    # Runs a local cubesviewer HTTP server and opens a browser
+    # Run a local cubesviewer HTTP server (also opens a browser)
     cvutils cv

 This will open a browser pointing to a local CubesViewer instance pointing to the